natcap/invest.users-guide/source/en/getting_started.rst

        2. In the dialog that pops up, click *Open* once again.
   6. In the launcher dialog, select the model you'd like to run and click *Launch*.

+Sample data is also available for all models.
+To install these, launch Workbench, and go to **Settings -> Download Sample Data**.

-Unlike the Windows installer, the Mac distribution does not include sample data or the user's guide.
-These can be found online at https://naturalcapitalproject.stanford.edu/software/invest.
+Unlike the Windows installer, the Mac distribution does not include the user's guide.
+This can be found online at https://naturalcapitalproject.stanford.edu/software/invest.

 Quick Start InVEST Tutorial